Tuesday, January 17, 2012

 i was so excited when i finished the coding part (of course with the help of Google...) and saw its working on a real device...

-here are the two screenshots i have taken from an Android device...
+Here are the a screenshot i have taken from an Android device...

 hi! thanks for sharing your code with us who also need and interested with this FFT based project.
 Is it okay if I ask you a question?
 Since I am very new in Android and doesn't have much knowledge in programming, I would like to ask you If is it possible to also extract the voice from which I utter through your project?
 Because I have seen and tried your code and it's a perfect step toward the project which I am trying to make.
 I plan to get the pitch and tone from voice then implement a feature extraction algorithm to match to the corresponding features I want to attain.
 Is it possible? your help will truly be appreciated! :)